rivy-go/git-changelog/README.md

 ## How it works

-`git-chglog` internally uses the `git` command to get data to include in the CHANGELOG.
+`git-changelog` internally uses the `git` command to get data to include in the CHANGELOG.
 The basic steps are as follows.

 1. Get all the tags.